-- No filter mean you’ll have to keep an eye on how dirty the inside of the humidifier gets, leading to more cleaning.
+- You’ll have to keep an eye on how dirty the inside of the humidifier gets, leading to more cleaning.

-This cool mist humidifier will moisturize your air for between 20-36 hours, so you know that it’ll operate continuously throughout the night without you needing to refill it constantly.
+This cool mist humidifier will moisturize your air for up to 10 hours, so you know that it’ll operate continuously throughout the night without you needing to refill it constantly.
 The long mist stream will prevent water from pooling on the floor and help ensure it’s absorbed and distributed as desired.

 - It’s ultrasonic, so it’s very quiet.

-- The design can be difficult to clean.
+- The design can be difficult to clean and refill.

-This humidifier makes operation a breeze with a single-touch on/off switch and clear, well-lit indicators for low/medium/high mist output.
-The five-liter holding tank means it easily operates for more than half a day without needing a refill, and the sleek black design fits in easily with many types of decor.
+This humidifier makes operation a breeze with a wireless remote control and clear, well-lit indicators for low, medium, or high mist output.
+The one-liter holding tank means it easily operates for more than half a day without needing a refill, and the sleek design fits in easily with many decor styles.

-It shuts off automatically when empty so it won’t burn out the motor, and the quiet operation won’t interfere with your baby’s sleep.
-And since it’s ultrasonic, the mist it releases will be cool — there are no hot elements — to maintain your little one’s safety.
+It shuts off automatically when empty, so it won’t burn out the motor, and the quiet operation won’t interfere with your baby’s sleep.
+And since it’s ultrasonic, the mist it releases is cool and maintains your little one’s safety.
 There’s also no filter, so ongoing maintenance is minimal.